-The gray bars represent the Actuarial Liability (AL).
+In the following chart the gray bars represent the Actuarial Liability (AL).
 The green line is the Market Value of Assets (MVA) and the gold line is the Actuarial Value of Assets (AVA).
 The System's funded ratio (ratio of assets to actuarial liability) on both a MVA basis and an AVA basis is shown next to the respective asset lines.